Sahil-Poonia-zz/gogoanime-downloader/README.md

 # gogoanime-downloader

+> :warning: **gogoanime did some some changes to their website.
+So, It won't work anymore.
+> I'll fix this soon enough :)**

 gogoanime-downloader is a simple Go program to scrape and download a range of anime episodes from [gogoanime.wiki](https://gogoanime.wiki/)

 ## Usage 🏄‍♂️